Tallahassee Federal Criminal Defense (FBI, OIG, IRS, DEA)

-Altogether, our Tallahassee federal criminal defense attorneys represent more than 100 years of combined legal experience, specifically in matters of criminal law.
+Altogether, our Tallahassee, Florida federal criminal defense attorneys represent more than 100 years of combined legal experience, specifically in matters of criminal law.
 That experience spans both sides of a case; several of our attorneys are former federal prosecutors who can give our clients invaluable insight into the feds’ strategies, playbook, and approach.

 We are a law firm that offers serious, experienced, aggressive, and strategic legal defense.
 Our goal is to avoid the filing of charges in every case or, if charges have already been filed, getting them dropped before there’s a trial.
 However, we are prepared to provide an aggressive, unfettered defense at trial, if necessary, and we have a robust track record inside the courtroom as well.

 Are You Being Investigated by the FBI, OIG, IRS, or DEA in Tallahassee?